dribnet/purvs/README.md

 Strcking with the linear style background I made it more full by spreading the lines evenly across the pixel so they never clump in the centre & leave the outside looking sparse.
 When testing some variable options I noticed it looked similar to pencil lines or brush strokes, so I thickened the width of the line, & thinned the length so it looks like lots of short, fast strokes.
 When looking from afar it almost looks like fabric as well.

 I added a few gradient changes to the foreground, gives it sort of an embossed feel, but it doesn't fit with the background.
+I instead changed this to be circles with no fill, only a stroke, to match the linear feel of the background.
+I thought making them circles would give a less rigid feel, but really it still has the same problem.

 I tried using smartmask.
 It worked well at selecting indivdual objects, but I can get a much clearer selection using photoshop.
 There are some parts of the foreground that I would have preferred to be background but they were selected by smartmask